Syiham11/textmenow/README.md

 textmenow
 =========

-Simple application that use for sending SMS message via Nexmo SMS getway
+Simple application that use for sending SMS message via Nexmo SMS gateway.